-Ambassador Ingrid Brocková took up her duties as Permanent Representative of the Slovak Republic to the OECD on 16 January 2018.
+Ambassador František Ružička took up his duties as the Permanent Representative of the Slovak Republic to the OECD on 5 November 2020.

 Mr. Ružička graduated from the Moscow State Institute of International Relations, where he studied Media and Communication, as well as from Charles University in Prague with PhD in Philosophy.